quicwg/base-drafts/draft-ietf-quic-transport.md

 A STOP_SENDING frame requests that the receiving endpoint send a RESET_STREAM frame.
 An endpoint that receives a STOP_SENDING frame MUST send a RESET_STREAM frame if the stream is in the Ready or Send state.
-If the stream is in the Data Sent state and any outstanding data is declared lost, an endpoint SHOULD send a RESET_STREAM frame in lieu of a retransmission.
+If the stream is in the "Data Sent" state and any outstanding data is declared lost, an endpoint SHOULD send a RESET_STREAM frame in lieu of a retransmission.

 An endpoint SHOULD copy the error code from the STOP_SENDING frame to the RESET_STREAM frame it sends, but MAY use any application error code.
 The endpoint that sends a STOP_SENDING frame MAY ignore the error code carried in any RESET_STREAM frame it receives.

-If the STOP_SENDING frame is received on a stream that is already in the "Data Sent" state, an endpoint that wishes to cease retransmission of previously-sent STREAM frames on that stream MUST first send a RESET_STREAM frame.

 STOP_SENDING SHOULD only be sent for a stream that has not been reset by the peer.
 STOP_SENDING is most useful for streams in the "Recv" or "Size Known"